bibimoni/Online-judge/src/Services/contest/implementation.md

 After judging a submission (status = `FINISHED`), call `ingest_submission` usecase in `contest` service via HTTP API. (or maybe even `JUDGING`)

 Also implement a rejudge API call.
+`POST /api/v1/internal/rejudge/submissions` with batch of submission IDs to rejudge.

+### Rejudge
+1. User calls rejudge endpoint
+2. Create `RejudgeJob`
+3. Call `submission-judge` rejudge API with submission IDs
+4. `submission-judge` rejudges (by adding the submission to its queue).
+Update eval, submission status in its database.
+5. After each submission is rejudged, `submission-judge` calls `ingest_submission` usecase in `contest` service
+6. `ingest_submission` updates `ContestSubmission`, or in this case also `RejudgeJob` status if all submissions are done.